 Academic writing has always relied on precision.
 Formatting references, however, adds cognitive load without contributing directly to original thinking.
 A Harvard Citation Generator exists to reduce that friction, allowing writers to focus on analysis rather than syntax rules.

 AI takes this idea further.
 Instead of acting as a static formatter, modern tools interpret source data, detect patterns, and apply citation logic dynamically.
+An evolution often discussed in AI Launch Reviews as automation shifts from simple assistance to intelligent execution.

 What Changed in Recent Years